Masasa Beach, Philippines

-Of course, it's always best to get them, but if you are on a budget, I'm sure you want to keep things right at the margin.
-The thing is, accidents are unpredictable, I never expected or wished to be bitten by a dog in Thailand, but man, it happened and it was scary.
+Of course, it’s always best to get them, but you are on a budget and want to keep things right at the margin.
+The thing is, accidents are unpredictable, I never expected or wished to get bitten by a dog in Thailand, but man, it happened and it was scary.

 Malaria Pills are one of the most common concern, should you be taking them?
 I personally did not take any, but I spent most of my time in the city and only did a few very rural area travels.

 However, remember to consult your GP as well to make sure which shots and pills you will be needing.

 DISCLAIMER: A Mary Road does not claim any expertise in the field of medication, these suggestions are based on my experience and should not be considered as professional advice.

 It is but it can only be cheap if you are willing to be one.
 Avoid staying in private rooms or taking an organised tour.
 Take buses, train, and boats instead of flying everywhere.
 Buy food in the grocery store or eat street food outside.
 You can also check this Southeast Asia travel budget.